1Password/scim-examples/beta/aws-ecsfargate-cfn/README.md

 Edit the example above with the following:

 1. If the template file was saved with a different file name or somewhere other than the working directory, replace `./op-scim-bridge.yaml` with the actual path (for example, `--template-file path/to/template.file`).
-2. If desired, set your own value for the `--stack-name` flag in the above command to choose your own name (for example, `--stack-name your-stack-name`).
+2. If you prefer, set your own value for the `--stack-name` flag in the above command to choose your own name (for example, `--stack-name your-stack-name`).
+CloudFormation will use the stack name (or a truncated version where needed) as a prefix when naming the created AWS resources.
    > **Note**
    >
    > 📄 We use `op-scim-bridge` as a shorthand for 1Password SCIM Bridge throughout our examples and supporting documentation, but the choice is arbitrary.
-CloudFormation will use the stack name (or a truncated version where needed) as a prefix when naming the created AWS resources.
 3. Leave the default value for the VPC CIDR range (`VPCCIDR`).
 If you require something different for your environment, you can uncomment this line and replace the CIDR range with your own value.
-4. Replace `Z2ABCDEF123456` with the ID of the Route 53 hosted zone in which to create DNS records.
+4. Replace `Z2ABCDEF123456` with the ID of the Route 53 hosted zone for DNS records.
 5. Replace `scim.example.com` with a domain name for your SCIM bridge that is in the domain of this hosted zone.
 6. Ensure your `scimsession` file is located in the working directory, or replace the path specified in the subshell command (for example, `scimsession=$(cat path/to/scimsession.filename)`).
    > **Note**
    >
-   > 💻 If you saved your `scimsession` file as an item in your 1Password account, you can [use 1Password CLI to pass this value](https://developer.1password.com/docs/cli/secrets-scripts#option-2-use-op-read-to-read-secrets) (for example, `scimsession=$(op read "op://Private/scimsession file/scimsession")`)
+   > 💻 If you saved your `scimsession` file as an item in your 1Password account, you can [use 1Password CLI to pass this value](https://developer.1password.com/docs/cli/secrets-scripts#option-2-use-op-read-to-read-secrets).
+For example: `scimsession=$(op read "op://Private/scimsession file/scimsession")`
 7. Optionally, uncomment the appropriate lines and add tags as key-value pairs to apply to all supported resources in the stack.

 After you run the command, you should see: